Articles of Incorporation and Rules

 These regulations were partially revised on June 5, 2004.

-1. This amendment to the regulations will come into effect on the date of the resolution of the General Meeting of Representatives.
-(Resolution of the General Meeting of Representatives on May 31, 2025)
+1. This amendment to the regulations shall come into effect on the date of the resolution of the General Assembly.
+(Resolution of the General Assembly on May 31, 2025)

 Back to top of page